-Maniilaq reserves the right to require an oral presentation.
+Maniilaq reserves the right to require an oral presentation from any one or more proposers.

-5. Notice of Award and Contract Negotiations
+20.3 Notice of Award and Contract Negotiations

 After the evaluation process is complete, the successful proposer will be issued a Notice of Award and contract negotiations will commence.
-Maniilaq reserves the right to terminate contract negotiations at any time in Maniilaq's sole discretion, with or without cause.
-Examples of situations which may constitute cause for termination of negotiations may include if the selected proposer fails to provide the necessary information for negotiations in a timely manner, negotiate in good faith, or cannot perform the contract within the amount of funds available for the project and/or as proposed..
-Maniilaq Association shall not be responsible for costs incurred by the proposer resulting from contract negotiations.
+Maniilaq reserves the right to terminate contract negotiations at any time in Maniilaq's sole discretion, for any reason, including the proposer's failure to provide necessary information in a timely manner, to negotiate in good faith, or to discuss collaboratively how the work or any portion of the work can be performed within the amount of funding available or budgeted.
+Maniilaq reserves all rights and will not be responsible for costs incurred by the proposer associated with negotiations or providing additional analysis or information.